opencomputeproject/SAI/doc/perfmon/SAI-perfmon-Spec.md

 These metrics can be used to:
 - Improve SAI adapter and SDK implementations
 - Provide a baseline for comparing different hardware
-- Instantaneous value: Provides [time, n], where n > 1 represents the number of objects in a bulk API, or n = 1 represents the last observed latency for a single object
+- Instantaneous value: last observed latency for the API call
 - Maximum: The highest value observed across the last n invocations
 - Average: The average value over the last n invocations.